CiscoDevNet/terraform-provider-cml2/docs/resources/lifecycle.md

 - `state` (String) Lab state, one of `DEFINED_ON_CORE`, `STARTED` or `STOPPED`.
 - `timeouts` (Attributes) Timeouts for operations, given as a parsable string as in `60m` or `2h`. (see [below for nested schema](#nestedatt--timeouts))
 - `topology` (String, Sensitive) The topology to start, must be valid YAML.
 Can't be configured if the lab `id` is configured.
+- `update_triggers` (Map of String) Synthetic trigger map; lifecycle Update is planned when values change.
 - `wait` (Boolean) If set to `true` then wait until the lab has completely `BOOTED`.

 ### Read-Only